Leviathan in popular culture: Literature

-Herman Melville's novel Moby Dick (1851) alludes to the Biblical whale, and major influences on Melville were the Bible, and poet John Milton, who in Paradise Lost compares Satan to Leviathan – see above.
+Herman Melville's novel Moby-Dick (1851) alludes to the Biblical whale, and major influences on Melville were the Bible and poet John Milton, who in Paradise Lost compares Satan to Leviathan – see above.

 20th century and later

 George Oppen 1962 poem "Leviathan".
-There's a poem by W. S. Merwin with the same title.
+There is a poem by W. S. Merwin with the same title.

 The narrative history book Against His-Story, Against Leviathan by Fredy Perlman critically explores the progress of Hobbes's Leviathan, as western civilization, inspiring and defining Anti-civilization theory.

-In the Dungeons and Dragons novel Darkwalker on Moonshae, set in the Forgotten Realms world, the author, Douglas Niles, presents the Leviathan as a giant sea creature that fights the forces of evil on behalf of the Earthmother, an aspect of Chauntea.
+In the Dungeons & Dragons novel Darkwalker on Moonshae, set in the Forgotten Realms world, author Douglas Niles depicts the Leviathan as a giant sea creature that fights the forces of evil on behalf of the Earthmother, an aspect of Chauntea.

 Leviathan is the title of a 1992 novel by Paul Auster.

-In Steven Brust's 1994 novel To Reign in Hell, Leviathan (female in this case) is one of seven elder inhabitants of Heaven who conspire to prevent Yahweh from creating the Earth as a sanctuary for himself and those loyal to him.
+In Steven Brust's 1994 novel To Reign in Hell, Leviathan, depicted as female, is one of seven elder inhabitants of Heaven who conspire to prevent Yahweh from creating the Earth as a sanctuary for himself and those loyal to him.

 In Boris Akunin's novel Murder on the Leviathan, Leviathan is the name of a gigantic steamship.

-Leviathan is a horror comic series created by Ian Edginton and D'Israeli about a mile-long cruise liner which, on her maiden voyage to New York, disappeared and has spent the last twenty years lost in an endless and lifeless ocean.
+Leviathan is a horror comic series created by Ian Edginton and D'Israeli about the titular mile-long cruise liner, which, on her maiden voyage to New York, disappeared and has spent the last twenty years lost in an endless and lifeless ocean in another world.
 It was published in the British magazine 2000 AD starting in 2003.

-Jim Butcher's series, Codex Alera, mentions leviathans as part of the Alera realm, a species of giant creatures swimming in the river and seas.
-In the 4th book of the series, Captain's Fury the main characters attempt to trick their enemy by swimming past their ship when leviathans are nearby.
-The leviathans also make their appearance in the 5th book, the Princeps' Fury, when Aleran and Canim armies cross the sea on ships.
+Jim Butcher's series, Codex Alera, mentions leviathans as a species of giant creatures swimming in the river and seas of the Alera realm.
+In the fourth book of the series, Captain's Fury, the main characters attempt to trick their enemy by swimming past their ship when leviathans are nearby.
+The leviathans also appear in the fifth book, Princeps' Fury, when Aleran and Canim armies cross the sea on ships.

 Leviathan is the name of a 2009 novel by Scott Westerfeld about an alternate history in World War I.

 Leviathan is the name of a Soviet-based terrorist organization in Marvel Comics.

 Mike Carey's ongoing comic The Unwritten features Leviathan as a central character/force of nature that lies at the heart of the plot.

 In DC Comics, Leviathan is one of Talia al Ghul's aliases; it is also the name of a criminal organization she founded.

 Leviathan Wakes (2011) is the first novel in the science fiction series The Expanse by James S. A. Corey and was a Hugo Awards Best Novel nominee and Locus Awards Best Science Fiction Novel nominee in 2012.
 Leviathan Falls (2021) is the ninth novel in the series.

+Leviathan is the name of one of the Endbringers in the 2011 web serial Worm.